skafos/example-ml-apps/TensorFlow/tflite/ios/README.md

 Some important notes:
 - The model is trained to classify an image as a rabbit, mouse, hamster, fish, lizard, or snake.
-- The notebook walks you through building a TensorFlow Lite model & delivering it to your app using the Skafos SDK.
-- You will need to grab your **Skafos API Token** from the account settings page on the [dashboard](https://dashboard.skafos.ai).
+- Grab your **Skafos API Token** from the Account Settings page on the [dashboard](https://dashboard.skafos.ai).

-### 2. App
+### 2. iOS App
 We've provided a pre-packed Xcode project for you to work with.
-All project contents can be found in the `app/` subdirectory.

-*The app is based on [TensorFlow's example](https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/ios), but we've integrated the [Skafos iOS Framework](https://github.com/skafos/ios) to handle model updates over-the-air.*
+All project contents can be found in the `app/` subdirectory. *The app is based on [TensorFlow's example](https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/ios), but we've integrated the [Skafos iOS Framework](https://github.com/skafos/ios) to handle model updates over-the-air.*

+Make sure you have the following requirements satisfied:

+- Device with iOS 12.0 or above
+- Xcode 10.0 or above
+- Valid Apple Developer ID
+- Xcode command-line tools (run xcode-select --install)
+- CocoaPods (run bash sudo gem install cocoapods)

+Follow the [**Build & Run: Step-By-Step Instructions**](app/README.md#requirements) to build the app!

+Some important notes:
+- The initial model pre-bundled in the app is trained to classify random objects.
+- With Skafos, you can deploy your newly trained image classifier (from above).
+- Grab your **Environment Keys** for Dev and Prod from the App Settings page on the [dashboard](https://dashboard.skafos.ai).
 -----

 ## Questions & Issues?